-The European Commission is the seventh largest public donor to the Global Fund.
-The Commission and European Union member states, referred to as Team Europe, represent around 40% of the total funding to the Global Fund.
+The European Commission is the sixth largest donor to the Global Fund.
+The Commission and European Union member states, referred to as Team Europe, represent around one-third of the total funding to the Global Fund.

-At the Global Fund’s Seventh Replenishment Conference, the European Commission announced a pledge of €715 million for the period 2023-2025.
-This represents a 30% increase over its pledge of €550 million to the Global Fund’s Sixth Replenishment (covering 2020-2022), and is the highest amount ever received from the European Commission.
+At the Global Fund’s Seventh Replenishment Conference, the European Commission announced a pledge of €715 million for the period 2023-2025, a 30% increase over its pledge of €550 million to the Global Fund’s Sixth Replenishment (covering 2020-2022), and the highest amount ever received from the European Commission.
 It is a testimony to the confidence the European Commission has in the role of the Global Fund in fighting AIDS, tuberculosis and malaria, and building resilient and sustainable systems for health.
+This increased pledge contributes to the amount pledged by Team Europe for the Seventh Replenishment, which represents 29% of the total amount pledged for 2023-2025.

 In May 2022, the European Commission pledged €150 million to the Global Fund's COVID-19 Response Mechanism (C19RM).